 4. How are food additives regulated in Europe?

-An E-number signifies approval of an additive by the EU.
-To obtain an E-number, the additive must have been fully evaluated for safety by the SCF or the European Food Safety Authority.
-The E-number system also serves as a simple and convenient way to label permitted additives across the range of languages in the European Union.
+An E-number is assigned to each individual food additive and signifies approval of an additive by the EU.
+To obtain an E-number, the additive must have been fully evaluated for safety by EFSA.
+The E-number system serves as a simple and convenient way to label permitted additives across the range of languages in the European Union.

 In the 1970s, some researchers suggested that changes in diet had coincided with a rise in the number of children with behaviour problems.
 The idea that food additives, and food colours in particular, could be linked to hyperactivity generated much interest and considerable controversy.

 In 2008, the European Food Safety Authority (EFSA) evaluated the study against the background of previous studies, going back to the 1970s, on the effect of food additives on behaviour and acknowledged that it was the largest study carried out on a suggested link between food additives and hyperactivity in the general population.
 The scientific assessment panel was assisted by experts from the fields of behaviour, child psychiatry, allergy and statistics.
-The panel noted that the majority of the previous studies used children described as hyperactive and these were therefore not representative of the general population.
+The panel noted that the majority of the previous studies looked at groups of children already described as hyperactive and concluded that these studies were therefore not representative of the general population.

 Professor of Psychology, Jim Stevenson, who led the research noted 'However parents should not think that simply taking these additives out of food will prevent all hyperactive disorders.
 We know that many other influences are at work but this at least is one a child can avoid.'

-7. Can food additives cause allergies or food intolerance reactions?
+8. Can food additives cause allergies or other adverse health effects?

 One group of additives that can cause problems in sensitive individuals is the sulfiting agents.
 This group includes several inorganic sulphite additives (E 220-228), including sodium sulphite, potassium bisulphite and metabisulphite containing sulphur dioxide (SO2).
 These preservatives are used to control microbial growth in fermented beverages and they have been widely used in wines, beers and fruit products for over 2000 years.
 In sensitive (asthmatic) individuals, sulphites may trigger asthma characterised by breathing difficulties, shortness of breath, wheezing and coughing.